JayGoldberg/chromewm/README.md

-# Chrome Windows Manager
+# Windows Manager for Google Chrome
+**NOTE:** Chrome™ is a trademark of Google Inc. Use of this trademark is subject to Google Permissions.

-This Chrome browser extension provides two windows management functions:
+This Chrome™ browser extension provides two windows management functions:
 - Tiling windows.
 - Emulating workspaces